About this listing

 Check in / out times are usually flexible (with notice) and are otherwise 3 PM for check-in, 11 AM for check-out.
 We all work/go to school, so it is necessary to set a time for your arrival at least 24 hrs (hopefully more) in advance.

 * You MUST have a complete profile, and a photo of yourself, so we know that the person who books a reservation is the same person who arrives at the door.
-If there are two people traveling, please tell us about the second person as well.
+If there are two people traveling, please tell us a little about the second person as well.

 * You MUST have a Verified ID.
 This is how to do it: https://www.airbnb.com/verify